 Tell me where you stand with MLM...

 There are MLM companies out there that have helpful uplines.
 Kyani, for example, offers lucrative bonuses based upon what goes on in your downline.
 It is highly beneficial for a Kyani representative to assist any reps, personally sponsored or not, in growing their businesses.
-The example of Kyani is a great one because the pay and commission is good to begin with, but gets even better when you help out those underneath you.
+The example of Kyani is a great one because the pay and commission are good to begin with but get even better when you help out those underneath you.
 Find an MLM that doesn't leave you out in the cold.

 Fear is a tricky thing.
 All sorts of people are afraid of all sorts of things.
 Do you get the high-school magazine-selling kids at your door every few months or so?
 You know, the ones claim to be headed for Europe or Australia or somewhere divine?
 I'll bet some of them are afraid, too, but it's their job to knock on doors and convince people that they are helping out and getting something they like in return for it.

 Most of us still believe that it's just impossible to get rich.
-Despite the success stories that we hear about Bill Gates, Michael Dell, or even the lady who created ‘green’ cleaning supplies when doctors couldn't figure out why her child was constantly sick, we still believe that it can't happen for us.
-Let me repeat, if this is your belief, than you will never have the opportunity to get rich quick, or even get rich.
+Despite the success stories that we hear about Bill Gates, Michael Dell, or even the lady who created "green" cleaning supplies when doctors couldn't figure out why her child was constantly sick, we still believe that it can't happen for us.
+Let me repeat: If this is your belief, then you will never have the opportunity to get rich quick, or even get rich.